 Basis of presentation: The financial statement presentation follows the recommendations of the Financial Accounting Standards Board (FASB).
 As required by the Not-for-Profit Entities Topic of the FASB Accounting Standards Codification (ASC), The Children's House is required to report information regarding its financial position and activities according to two classes of net assets: net assets without donor restrictions and net assets with donor restrictions.
-The Children's House did not have any net assets with donor restrictions as of December 31, 2020 and 2019.

-Net assets without donor restrictions are the net assets that are neither invested in perpetuity, nor purpose- or time-restricted by donor-imposed stipulations.
+Net assets without donor restrictions: Net assets without donor restrictions are the net assets that are neither invested in perpetuity, nor purpose- or time-restricted by donor-imposed stipulations.